przemektmalon/SeqALib/README.md

 # SeqALib: A Library for Sequence Alignment

-SeqALib contains efficient implementation of sequence alignment algorithms from Bioinformatics.
+SeqALib contains efficient implementations of sequence alignment algorithms from Bioinformatics.

 Templated to allow for aligning of strings and custom objects by providing a matching function of your own design.